ondat/documentation/docs/upgrade/upgrade.md

 * This file will include the manifest of 2 Kubernetes objects, the authentication Secret object and the StorageOS CR object.

-* Edit StorageOSCluster object in the `/tmp/storageos-config.yaml` file by removing all images in the image section and modify the `storageos/node` image to:
+* Edit `StorageOSCluster` object in the `/tmp/storageos-config.yaml` file by removing all images in the image section and modify the `storageos/node` image to:

-    ```
+    ```yaml
     images:
         nodeContainer: "storageos/node:v2.7.0"
     ```

-### Step 3 - Scale Ondat volumes to 0
+### Step 3 - Scale Down The Stateful Applications To Zero

-* Scale all stateful applications that use Ondat volumes to 0
+* Scale all of the stateful applications that use Ondat volumes to 0.

-### Step 4 - Run uninstall cluster command
+### Step 4 - Upgrade Ondat

-* Run the following command:
+* Run the following command conduct the upgrade:

-    ```
+    ```bash
     kubectl storageos upgrade --uninstall-stos-operator-namespace storageos-operator --stos-cluster-yaml /tmp/storageos-config.yaml --etcd-endpoints "<ETCD-IP1>:2379,<ETCD-IP2>:2379,<ETCD-IP3>:2379"
     ```

 > 💡 The plugin uses the `--uninstall-stos-operator-namespace` argument because it uninstalls the cluster first and then reinstalls it with the new version.

-* The ETCD Endpoints should correspond to the endpoints you have in the `.spec.kvBackend` section of StorageOS object in the `/tmp/storageos-config.yaml` file.
+* The `etcd` endpoints should correspond to the endpoints you have in the `.spec.kvBackend` section of StorageOS object in the `/tmp/storageos-config.yaml` file.

 > 💡 If at any point something goes wrong with the upgrade process, backups of all the relevant Kubernetes manifests can be found in `~/.kube/storageos/`.

-### Step 5 - Check for `RUNNING` states
+### Step 5 - Verifying The Ondat Upgrade

-* Run the following command to check that all the Ondat pods have entered the `RUNNING` state
+* Run the following commands to inspect Ondat's resources are back online (the core components should all be in a `RUNNING` status)

     ```bash
+    kubectl get all --namespace=storageos
-    kubectl get pods -l app=storageos -A -w
+    kubectl get all --namespace=storageos-etcd
     ```

-### Step 6 - Scale your stateful applications back up
+### Step 6 - Scale Up The Stateful Applications

-Congratulations, you now have the latest version of Ondat!
+ - Once the Ondat upgrade is complete and the core components are back online, scale up the stateful applications that use Ondat volumes back up to their respective replica count.